mltframework/mlt_web/plugins/FilterGpsgraphic.md

 title: Graph color style
 description:
 <pre>
-Chooses one of the 9 styles to draw the graph line:
+Chooses one of the following styles to draw the graph line:
 0 = one color -> same color and size for the entire graph 1 = two colors -> same as 2 and 3 but the entire line is the same thickness 2 = solid past, thin future -> from the beginning of the graph to the current position (="past")